mattclarkdotnet/viscompass2/COMMANDS.md

 ## Steering screen

-* Adjust target to port button: "Port", "Adjust to port".
-Say "long press _button name_" to tack
+* Adjust target to port button: "Port", "Adjust to port".  "long press" is supported for this command, and will tack the target
-* Adjust target to starboard button: "Starboard", "Adjust to starboard"
+* Adjust target to starboard button: "Starboard", "Adjust to starboard".  "long press" is supported for this command, and will tack the target
 * Tolerance picker: "5 degrees", etc
 * Responsiveness picker: "SS", etc